muratk5n/thirdwave/en/README.md

 ---

-Life and death issue is still in culture war territory.
-Fail.
+Life and death issue is still in culture war territory.. bizarre

 The Independent: "Laura Ingraham interview with policeman fired for opposing vaccine mandate resurfaces after he died of Covid"